browserstate/history.js/README.md

 > 1. www.mysite.com#?state=3/uid=3
 >
 > _Note: These urls also work in HTML5 browsers - we use `replaceState` to transform these HTML4 states their HTML5 equivalents so the user won't even notice :-)_
+> _Second Note: There urls will be url-encoded in Firefox 3; IE6,7,8; and Safari 5.
+Opera does not url-encode the urls.
+The url-encoding is necessary for these browsers as otherwise it won't work.
+There is nothing we can do about this.

 What's the deal with the UIDs used in the HTML4 States?